NMRbox/htcondor-tutorial/README.md

 * The log, output, and error commands specify where HTCondor will log.
 The output and error will be populated with whatever the job writes to STDERR and STDOUT while the log will contain the HTCondor logs related to the scheduling and running of the job.
+* This line ensures that the HTCondor job runs with the same shell environment as existed in the shell where you submitted the job.
+Without specifying this, your job may fail due to not being able to locate a called executable in the path, or due to other issues.
+This is not a very portable option when submitting to a heterogeneous computing environment, but it works well on production NMRbox machines, and simplifies your life when developing your first submit files.
 * The queue parameter is special.
 Each time this argument is encountered in the file HTCondor will submit a job to the queue with whatever arguments were specified prior in the file.
 You can specify queue multiple times on different lines, and optionally